ev2900/Quadcopter/README.md

 # Quadcopter
 Documentation and resources used to build a 3d printed and open source quadcopeter.
-A vedio of the quadcopeter can be found at: https://youtu.be/4uATDRLpTko
+Click on the image below to see a short vedio.

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/4uATDRLpTko/0.jpg)](https://www.youtube.com/watch?v=4uATDRLpTko)